openaps/AndroidAPSdocs/docs/EN/Usage/Android-auto.md

 Press on the **setting** icon to start the configuration.

-Scroll down to the end of the page and select **see more on phone**.
+Scroll down to the end of the page and select **see more in the phone**.

 ![Enable developer mode](../images/android_auto_06.png)